cmbr326/BAE305_Aquaponics-Project/README.md

    - The soil moisture sensor was tested to ensure it worked properly before it was waterproofed and soldered together.
      - After wiring the sesnor to a board as the SparkFun diagram recommended, the sensor was placed in dry soil and moist soil to see what the levels were.
 For dry soil it was close to 0 and moist soil at the level desired was sround 800.
      - When the sensor was ready, it was placed in the soil and connected with the pump so that when the level dropped below 800, it would trigger the pump to start pumping water.
+     - The sensor was also connected to an LCD screen so that the moisture level was displayed.

 ## Design Decision Discussion: